tydickinson29/Fires/README.md

 Report dataset was obtained from the Texas Fire Marshal's Office.

-Indicators: Combined fire service and civilian fatalities, combined fire service and civilian injuries, acres burned, damages (adjusted to 2010), number of fires, number of days with a fire.
+Indicators: Combined fire service and civilian fatalities, combined fire service and civilian injuries, acres burned, number of fires, number of days with a fire, rainfall, 3-month standardized precipitation index (SPI), 3-month average Palmer Z, and average maximum temperature.

+SPI, Palmer Z, and average maximum temperature were calculated through climate divisions, described more in-depth in the Rainfalls section.
+We used climate divisions six and seven.

 In our dataset times were not given for the fire reports, so number of days with a fire were strictly by date.